On this page:

 - result in more offenders at risk of returning to crime under close supervision and participating in community rehabilitation programs (proven to reduce reoffending)

 - improve community safety by reducing reoffending (less crime means fewer victims)

 Good behaviour bonds

-A domestic violence offender will only be able to be sentenced to an ICO if the court is satisfied that the victim or likely co-residents can be adequately protected.
-For example, a domestic violence offender will not be eligible for an ICO with a home detention condition if they will be residing with the victim.
+A domestic violence offender can only be sentenced to an ICO if the court is satisfied that the victim or likely co-residents can be adequately protected.
+For example, a domestic violence offender is not eligible for an ICO with a home detention condition if they are intending to reside with the victim.